machinekoder/pickit-docs/docs/documentation/setup/exclude-3d-information-based-on-color.rst

 When :ref:`building the ROI box <build-roi-box>` without the color filter, we can see 2 problems:

--  We still see some parts of the bottom in the Points view
+-  We still see some parts of the bottom in the :ref:`Points view <points-view>`
 -  The point cloud of our parts is not very good.

 When dealing with parts that are not as thin as these, we can increase the Z-min of the ROI to remove the